-- (a) Ringing the Emergency Services, dialling 000. - (b) Someone witnessing the emergency (for example fire, gas leak, civil disorder) and reporting it to the Chief Warden. - (c) Operating any device that will sound the Emergency Warning System.
+- (a) Ringing the Emergency Services, dialling "Zero-Zero-Zero" (000). - (b) Someone witnessing the emergency (for example fire, gas leak, civil disorder) and reporting it to the Chief Warden. - (c) Operating any device that will sound the Emergency Warning System.

-Outside Normal Working Hours
+Outside Normal Working Hours (see Section 1)

-If incident occurs in the immediate area that could impact on occupant safety or the emergency warning system sounds outside normal working hours, persons working in the facility should leave their area and exit the facility via the emergency exits.
+If incident occurs in the immediate area that could impact on occupant safety or the emergency warning system sounds outside normal working hours, persons working in the facility should alert others in their area (if it is safe to do so), activate the emergency warning system by any available means, notify the relevant Emergency Service on "Zero-Zero" (000) and leave their area via the emergency exits.